jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HC 26 Foreign-sourced amounts: resident trustees
 Exempt income
-(1) A foreign-sourced amount that a New Zealand resident trustee derives in an income year is exempt income under section CW 54 (Foreign-sourced amounts derived by trustees) if—
+(1) A foreign-sourced amount that a New Zealand resident trustee derives in an income year, and is included in trustee income for the income year, is exempt income under section CW 54 (Foreign-sourced amounts derived by trustees) if—
-  (a) no settlor of the trust is at any time in the income year a New Zealand resident who is not a transitional resident; and
+  (a) no settlor of the trust is at any time in the income year a New Zealand resident who is not a transitional resident or, if no settlor exists in the income year, the last surviving settlor was a non-resident when that settlor ceased to exist; and
-  (b) the trust is not—
+  (ab) no election under section HC 33 has been made for the trust; and (b) the trust is not—
     (i) a superannuation fund; or
     (ii) a testamentary trust or an inter vivos trust of which a settlor died resident in New Zealand (whether or not they died in the income year); and